 What is Period Pain?

-Dysmenorrhea or painful periods, is a hormonal problem.
+Dysmenorrhea or painful periods, is a hormonal problem and can be associated with endometriosis.
 The pain can be experienced before, during or after menstruation and may include cramping, lower abdominal pain, leg pain or lower back pain.
 There may also be mood swings, headaches, fatigue, dizziness, vomiting, nausea, bloating, fainting, skin problems, toothache, insomnia, joint pain, diarrhoea or constipation.

 Who suffers from Period Pain?

 This is a common problem because around one half of menstruating women in western societies have period cramps.
 For 5% of women this is a severe issue for one to three days each month that stops them from functioning normally.

 What are the TCM causes of Period Pain?